SMR305/Wake/README.md

 The major stipulations to this functioning is that the mediating server needs to be on the same main network as the rest of the servers for the wake on lan functionality and that all the servers that you want to be part of the network need to support wakeonlan in the first place.

 ## Major Hurdles
-- How do we make it easy to add or remove devices from the network? (ie. automatically add endpoints, buttons, etc).
 - Need to make the on server portion to respond to shutdown/reboot requests.
-- POSSIBLY: Make user login to make sure that only people who log in and have permission can interact with the server controls.
+- Make user login to make sure that only people who log in and have permission can interact with the server controls.
-- POSSIBLY: Track uptime outside of its control? (ie know when I physically shut a server off)
+- Track uptime outside of its control? (ie know when I physically shut a server off)

 ## NOTE ON SECRETS
 My secrets are currently stored in a file called variables.py that is not shared to the repository, so if you would like to take some of this code and iterate on it you will need to either do the same with your own secrets or replace my approach with your own for how to handle your secrets.